katyml/GW-Bootcamp-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because by automating the process, it ensures accuracy and consistency
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - Install docker.io